ni/grpc-device/README.md

 ## Running the gRPC Server

 The server's startup configuration is set by specifying port and security settings in a JSON configuration file.
 A default configuration file named `server_config.json` with an insecure configuration (no SSL/TLS) is located in the same directory as the server executable.
 For more information on SSL/TLS related security settings refer to the [SSL/TLS Support section](#ssltls-support).
+The location of the server binary is not important as long as the user has proper permissions in the chosen directory.

 There are two ways to start the server: